LeaPapadopoulos/myFlix-Angular-client/README.md

 # MyFlixAngularClient

+This is the fronend app for the movie-api build using Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

 ## Development server